swiftlang/swift/stdlib/stdlib.docc/implementing-a-custom-distributed-actor-system.md

             // Resolve the local target actor for which the invocation was intended. let actor: any DistributedActor = try self.myResolveLocal(id: envelope.actorID)

-            // Prepare a decoder from the network format into a Decoder the Swift runtime will invoke. var decoder = SampleInvocationDecoder(envelope: envelope)
+            // Prepare a decoder over the network format that the Swift runtime calls. var decoder = SampleInvocationDecoder(envelope: envelope)

             // Prepare a handler that the runtime calls when the remote call completes.